DecruKeanu/WebApp/README.md

   └─ExampleResourceFile.png
   ```
 # Conclusion
-This project was a great introduction to Windows application development development for me.
-While I still have a lot to learn, this project gave me a good understanding of some of the technologies in this field.
-WPF, MMVM and json REST APIs are great starting point for me to expand my skills and learn more about this kind of development.
-Due to the usage of the MVVM pattern, there are certain similatities between this project and full-stack web development, I'm eager to explore this world a bit more with some more personal research.
+This project was a great introduction to Windows application development for me.
+While I still have a lot to learn, this project gave me a good understanding of some of the technologies used in this field.
+WPF, MMVM and json REST APIs are great starting points for me to expand my skills and learn more about application development.
+Due to the usage of the MVVM pattern, there are certain similatities between this project and full-stack web development, I'm eager to explore this world more with some more personal research.